 Another possible explanation for a perceived increase in frequency is our inability to wrap our heads around the notion of randomness.
-We naturally seek patterns, and we’ll find them even when they don’t exist.
-This is called apophenia, and I’ve got a post coming up on it.
+We naturally seek patterns, and we’ll find them even when they don’t exist (this is called apophenia).

 Examples of the frequency illusion

 During pre-COVID times, think about how many people you would see in an average day.
 You go out and about in your neighbourhood, you go to the grocery store, you commute to work, etc., and there’s a big sea of people you mostly don’t pay any attention to.
 Let’s say that one day at the grocery store, you trip, and someone catches you and prevents you from falling.
 Over the next few weeks, all of a sudden you’re seeing this person everywhere, and you don’t remember ever seeing them before.
 But if they were part of the great big sea, there would have been no reason for you to notice them before.
 After they helped you, though, you’re likely to notice them every time you come across them, and each time you see them, it reinforces the idea that you’re seeing them everywhere.

 If you’re in the market to buy a new car, and you’re considering a particular kind of car, all of a sudden that make of car will jump out at your from the great big sea of cars that you usually pay no attention to.